 Why is my IP address blacklisted?

-Your IP address may be blacklisted for several reasons.
-Your IP may only be listed on a single blacklist, or it could be listed on multiple blacklists.
-Each IP blacklist is maintained separately and not governed by a central source.
+There are several reasons your IP address on a blacklisted list.
+Your IP may only listed on a single blacklist, or even listed on multiple blacklists.
+Each IP blacklist maintained separately and not governed by a central source.
 Each may have different standards for listing/delisting IP addresses.

 If your IP address is blacklisted, this doesn't necessarily mean there is cause for concern.
 Some blacklists automatically add any IP address that is assigned via DHCP from the ISP.
 DHCP IP addresses are mainly how almost all residential connections connect to the Internet.
 Business accounts are more likely to be assigned static IP addresses.

 We don’t maintain a blacklist, but here are the main reasons why your IP could end up being listed.
 Virus, Malware, or spam.
-If you've got a virus or malware and your computer is constantly pinging or attempting to communicate with other computers, you're bound to hit a computer where the admin will see your ‘attack’, block your IP address, and report it accordingly.
-If you send spam or run a mail server that is not properly configured and it allows spam to be sent, that IP address will get blacklisted.
+If you've got a virus or malware and your computer is constantly pinging or attempting to communicate with other computers.
+You're bound to hit a computer where the admin will see your ‘attack’, block your IP address, and report it accordingly.
+If you send spam or run a mail server that is not properly configured and it allows spam to be sent.
+To clarify, that IP address becomes blacklisted.

 If you have a DHCP IP address and you're not a spammer and don't have a virus, it's possible that the person who had your IP address before you was, or the person who had it before them, or the person who had it before them.
 Only the ISP knows who had the IP address prior to assigning it to you.
 You may have done nothing wrong.